 (Site Director: Dr. Simon James)

-As in previous years, investigations focused on the remains of stone buildings close to the shoreline and exposed by winter storms, and on a further masonry structure on the hilltop above, all within the confines of the UK’s RAF Akrotiri airbase.
-These structures had undergone earlier initial investigations by the University of Buffalo, and were believed to comprise elements of a late Roman/early Byzantine port facility, perhaps serving the major Greco-Roman city of Kourion c.
-13 km to the northwest.
+Some years ago, the buildings, spread along c.0.5km of relatively low shoreline—the only low ground on an otherwise cliff-bound coast—underwent initial investigations by the University of Buffalo, and were believed to comprise elements of a late Roman/early Byzantine (4th -7 th century AD) port facility, perhaps serving the major Greco-Roman city of Kourion c.13km to the north.
 Connections between these onshore structures and submerged archaeological remains in the bay to the east, including a masonry breakwater, remain to be investigated.
-The present programme of work, expected to last five years, is intended to document and record the endangered shoreline structures, to establish their nature and date, and to characterise and date the hilltop remains.
-This forms part of a wider collaborative effort with the University of Southampton working on the marine and geomorphological aspects, and with other partners.
+The present programme of work is conducted by the University of Leicester-led Ancient Akrotiri Project.
+It is planned to last five years and is intended to document and record the endangered shoreline structures, to establish their nature and date, and to characterize and date other apparently associated ancient remains, including a building complex on the hill overlooking the shoreline, the nearby quarries, and the submerged remains.
+The dry-land fieldwork forms part of a wider collaborative effort with the University of Southampton working on the marine and geomorphological aspects, and with Cypriot colleagues from the Universities of Cyprus and Athens.
 The overall objective is to build up a fuller picture of the ancient port as part of the ancient settlement landscape of the Akrotiri peninsula, in the context of the southern coast of Cyprus and eastern Mediterranean seaways.